its-rajesh/dharmicwaves/content/posts/evr.md

 > **“இந்துயிசம் என்பது விஷம்.”**
 > *“Hinduism is poison.”*

-These inflammatory statements did not reform society — they **destroyed civil debate and encouraged hate-driven politics**.
+These inflammatory statements did not reform society, they **destroyed civil debate and encouraged hate-driven politics**.

 ---

-# His Opposition to Mahatma Gandhi
+### His Opposition to Mahatma Gandhi

 E. V. Ramasamy hated Gandhi with extreme intensity.
 In fact, he **celebrated Gandhi’s assassination** by blaming Gandhi for trying to unite India through non-violence.
 He wrote that Gandhi protected the caste system, a claim **refuted by historians** who highlight Gandhi’s anti-untouchability campaigns.